microsoft/GraphEngine/doc/DemoApps/SSSP.md

 Now we define two types of messages for the computation:
 _StartSSSPMessage_ and _DistanceUpdatingMessage_. _StartSSSPMessage_
 is used to initialize an SSSP computation.
 It is a simple struct containing only the cell id of the source vertex.
-A {{site.name}}
-client can kick off the computation by sending a _StartSSSPMessage_ to all {{site.name}} servers.
+A GE client can kick off the computation by sending a _StartSSSPMessage_ to all GE servers.
 Receiving this message, servers will check whether the specified source vertex is in its _LocalStorage_.
 If this is the case, it will load the source vertex's adjacent vertices and propagates _DistanceUpdatingMessages_ to its neighbors.
 On receiving a